-Wool was the coarse material being used in this period for almost all Medieval Clothing garments, people were given clothes that were suited to their current social status in medieval society, slaves and poorer peasants were only able to use wool as a type of fabric for their garments.
+Wool was the coarse material being used in the early medieval period for almost all Medieval Clothing garments, people were given clothes that were suited to their current social status in medieval society, slaves and poorer peasants were only able to use wool for their garments.

-Linen would now be used for Medieval Clothing instead of wool; it made the clothes more comfortable because the linen touched the skin and not the coarse wool.
+Linen would now be used for Medieval Clothing instead of wool, this made the clothes more comfortable because the linen touched the skin and not the coarse wool.

 Silk was also discovered in this early medieval period, however it was a very expensive material to use and was only found among the very rich, for decorative purposes mainly to decorate Medieval Clothing.

 Bright and expensive materials were used to make Nobilities Medieval Fashion

 Medieval Clothing *High Medieval Period *c.
 1000 – c.
 1250

 There were some very significant changes that happened to medieval clothing from the year 1100 during the Norman period of rule.
 Clothes were used as a way to recognize someone and to understand his standing in the Feudal system and social status among the group of people.

 During this period in Europe, medieval clothing and costumes were simple and the only difference was in the small details.
 The types of Medieval costumes that were used were mainly divided into the clothing of Royalty, Nobility, Clergy, and Peasantry.